periode/thesis/oldnotes/spring_2020.md

 ## questions

-- what are the literary standards to which code can be held to? what are **OTHER** standards?
+- what are the literary standards to which code can be held to? what are **OTHER** standards? -> arch, maths, craft

 ### tools